crexpy/bhvrSession-Grabber/README.md

 6. Now after a few seconds the request should have been catched and you succesfully grabbed your bhvrSession!<br>

-7. Either press and button in the application to terminate your bhvrSession and ensure it stays valid or close the the application to keep your game open<br><br>
+7. Either press any button in the application to terminate your game and ensure the bhvrSession stays valid or close the the application to keep your game open<br><br>
-Note that if you normally close the game back using Alt + F4 or whatever your bhvrSession will go invalid.
+Note that if you normally close the game by using Alt + F4 or whatever your bhvrSession will go invalid.
 If you don't instantly termanite it ensure to do so afterwards by using your Task Manager if you want it to stay valid.

 <br>